Getting Started Guide

-Before you begin, you should confirm that you meet these requirements:
+Before you begin, confirm that you meet these requirements:

-In this exercise we will use the script called “AUT-Export-Combined_PDF-List” to automatically generate a single PDF for two different Revit files.
+In this exercise we will use the script named AUT-Export_PDF_Combined to automatically generate a multi-page .pdf for each of two different Revit files.

-Before we use Ideate Automation for exporting to PDF, we need to review the default sheet set conditions.
+Before we use Ideate Automation for exporting to PDF, we need to open rst_basic_sample_project.rvt in Revit 2022 or newer, and review the Default sheet set conditions.

 Edit the Revit sheet set

-5. Next, use Revit>Save As to save this modified file to your desktop or other location.
+3. Next, use Revit Save As to save this modified file to your desktop or other location.

 3. Review the description of this task below, then pick Next.